 You can track metrics like CPU usage, memory usage, network traffic, and storage capacity.
 You can also set up alerts to notify you of any anomalies in your infrastructure.
 This way, you can take timely action to prevent any potential downtime or performance issues.

-Why is Monitoring AWS important?
+Why is monitoring AWS important?

 Monitoring AWS is crucial for several reasons.
 When you’re monitoring AWS, you’re constantly on the lookout for any signs of trouble, from sneaky resource hogs to suspicious security breaches.